 Charles H. Cobb was also a director, stockholder, and one-time president of the Metropolitan Building Company, which constructed numerous buildings in downtown Seattle on land leased from the University of Washington.
 One of these is named The Cobb Building after Charles H. Cobb, but was sometimes called the "Doctors' Building", because it was the first medical-dental building west of the Mississippi.
 Interestingly a subsequent owner of the house in the 1920s, Elmer A. Nicholson, was a physician in the Cobb Building.

 811 14th Ave.
-E. Historic Name: Moore-Bordeaux House Built: 1903 Capitol Hill Unrecorded Capitol Hill Add'n Div #1 Block 6, Lot 23 and North Half of Lot 22
+E.Historic Name: Moore-Bordeaux HouseBuilt: 1903Capitol Hill UnrecordedBlock 6, Lots 1 & 2 and North Half of Lot 3Legal: 1346300060Capitol Hill Add'n Div #1Block 6, Lot 23 and North Half of Lot 22